Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Further Discussions and Applications

 \subsection{The Multivariate Extension}

 We discuss the design and open issues of the multivariate extension of the proposed algorithm.
-The differences mainly consist in the stages of initialization and local optimization of approximations.
-Specifically, any smooth local objective function $f_{i}(x)$ in the $n$-dimensional hypercube $[-1,1]^{n}$ can be approximated by the following multivariate Chebyshev polynomial approximation
+The differences lie in the stages of initialization and local optimization of approximations.
+Specifically, any smooth local objective $f_{i}(x)$ in the $n$-dimensional hypercube $[-1,1]^{n}$ can be approximated by a multivariate Chebyshev polynomial of the following form

 where $x(n)$ denotes the $n$-th element in a vector $x$, and $T_{k_n}(\cdot)$ denotes the $k_n$-th Chebyshev polynomial defined on $[-1,1]$\cite{trefethen2017multivariate}.
-After local approximations $\hat{f}_{i}(x)$ are constructed, agents exchange and update their local variables storing those coefficients (as discussed in Sec.~\RNum{3}-B) and obtain an approximation of the global objective function.
+After local approximations $\hat{f}_{i}(x)$ are constructed, agents exchange and update their local variables that store those coefficients (as discussed in Section~\ref{subsec:iterations}) and obtain an approximation of the global objective function.
 Finally, they locally optimize this approximation by solving a hierarchy of SDPs (of increasing size, which is related to degrees of polynomials used in the SOS representation) to obtain a monotone non-decreasing sequence of lower bounds that asymptotically approach the globally optimal value.